seiyant/Early-FPGA-Projects/README.md

+# Project Overview: DE1-SoC RISC Machine and ARM Assembly

+This project explores fundamental concepts in digital design and computer architecture, implemented on the DE1-SoC board.
+Each phase builds upon the previous, progressively enhancing a basic RISC architecture and showcasing ARM assembly techniques.

+## Project Phases

-**--P1 Basic State Machine Design--**
+### P1: Basic State Machine Design

-A password set lock operation using a Mealy state machine connected with a 7-segment LED display on the DE1-SoC using a combinational logic block.
+This phase introduces a password-protected lock mechanism using a Mealy state machine, paired with a 7-segment LED display on the DE1-SoC.
+The design uses combinational logic to validate input sequences and display states.

-**--P2 Basic ARM Assembly--**
+### P2: ARM Assembly - Binary Search

-Implements a binary search algorithm in ARM assembly to locate a key within an array, making use of stack operations and ARM instructions.
+Implements a binary search algorithm in ARM assembly to locate a specific key within an array.
+This phase leverages stack operations and ARM instructions, reinforcing low-level understanding of data handling in ARM architecture.

-**--P3 RISC Datapath--**
+### P3: RISC Datapath

-Implements a datapath for a simple RISC (Reduced Instruction Set Computer) machine, integrating register file, ALU, and shifter modules to execute basic arithmetic and logical operations, with a status register to record special outcomes like zero results.
+Develops a simplified RISC (Reduced Instruction Set Computer) datapath by integrating a register file, ALU, and shifter modules.
+This module performs basic arithmetic and logical operations, utilizing a status register to record outcomes, such as zero results.

-**--P4 RISC FSM Controller--**
+### P4: RISC FSM Controller

-Extends the datapath from P3 by integrating an FSM (Finite State Machine) controller and an instruction register, allowing for automatic execution of instructions.
-The FSM manages control signals and state transitions, enabling the CPU to get, decode, and execute a series of instructions stored in the instruction register.
+Extends the RISC datapath by adding a Finite State Machine (FSM) controller and an instruction register, allowing for automatic instruction execution.
+The FSM orchestrates control signals and state transitions, enabling the CPU to fetch, decode, and execute stored instructions autonomously.

-**--P5 RISC Memory and I/O--**
+### P5: RISC Memory and I/O Integration

-Extends the simple RISC machine by adding instruction memory and a program counter to fetch and execute instructions automatically, replacing manual input through switches.
-It introduces LDR (load register) and STR (store register) instructions to enable reading from and writing to data memory.
-Additionally, the CPU is integrated with memory-mapped I/O, connecting switches and LEDs on the DE1-SoC for external device interaction.
+Enhances the RISC machine with instruction memory and a program counter, automating instruction fetch and execution.
+LDR (load register) and STR (store register) instructions enable interaction with data memory, and memory-mapped I/O connects the CPU to DE1-SoC switches and LEDs, facilitating external device interaction.

-**--P6 RISC Support Branches--**
+### P6: Branching and Function Support in RISC

-Extends the simple RISC machine by adding conditional branch instructions, enabling constructs like loops and conditional statements with BLT (branch if less than) and BEQ (branch if equal) for dynamic control flow.
-It introduces function calls with the BL (branch and link) instruction and returns via the BX (branch and exchange) instruction to support modular programming.
+Introduces conditional branching to the RISC machine, supporting loops and conditional logic through BLT (branch if less than) and BEQ (branch if equal) instructions.
+Adds modular programming capabilities with BL (branch and link) for function calls and BX (branch and exchange) for returns, enabling more dynamic control flow.